 These are they which were not defiled with women; for they are virgins.
 These are they which follow the Lamb withersoever he goeth.
 These were redeemed from among men, being the firstfruits unto [Yah] and to the Lamb.
 And in their mouth was found no guile: for they are without fault before the throne of [Elohim].
 (Revelation 14:4, 5, KJV)

-In the Bible, “women” are used as symbols of churches.
-Thus, a “harlot” symbolizes a corrupt church while a “virgin” is the symbol of a pure church.
+In the Bible, “women” are used as symbols of ekklesia.
+Thus, a “harlot” symbolizes a corrupt ekklesia/church while a “virgin” is the symbol of a pure ekklesia.
 The fact that their mouths lack guile is further evidence that their purity has reached the very heart.
 The lukewarm Laodicean, having “hot” works but a “cold” heart is a thing of the past.

 Yahushua explained that a mouth which speaks guile reveals a hidden heart that is full of guile: